 Approval of Investments.
-The STIE Board may consider, and approve or reject, investment proposals which the Investment Committee has determined to be substantially related to the exempt purposes of the Corporation and the public purposes of the University, and to involve an acceptable degree of financial risk and reward.
+The UTRI Board may consider, and approve or reject, investment proposals which the Investment Committee has determined to be substantially related to the exempt purposes of the Corporation and the public purposes of the University, and to involve an acceptable degree of financial risk and reward.

 Committees.

 General.
-The STIE Board may create such committees or subcommittees as the STIE Board may determine.
-All members of committees or subcommittees shall serve at the pleasure of the STIE Board and may be removed, with or without cause, at any time by the STIE Board.
-All members of the STIE Board are expected to serve on a committee as appointed by the Board Chair and confirmed by the STIE Board.
+The UTRI Board may create such committees or subcommittees as the UTRI Board may determine.
+All members of committees or subcommittees shall serve at the pleasure of the UTRI Board and may be removed, with or without cause, at any time by the UTRI Board.
+Members of committees need not be Directors.
+All UTRI Directors are expected to serve on a committee as appointed by the Board Chair and confirmed by the UTRI Board.
 Each committee shall be responsible for one or more of the Corporation’s objectives.

 Executive Committee.
 The Corporation may have an Executive Committee.
-The Executive Committee of the STIE Board shall consist of the elected officers, the chairpersons of all appointed committees, and others as deemed appropriate by the Board Chair.
+The Executive Committee of the UTRI Board shall consist of the Chair, Vice-Chair, Secretary, and Treasurer.
+The CEO of the Corporation shall serve as an ex-officio, nonvoting member of the Executive Committee.
+The Executive Committee shall have the power, between meetings of the entire UTRI Board, to approve any action regarding any company in which the Corporation has invested, excepting only actions that would require a new cash investment.
 The Executive Committee may adopt its own rules of procedure and shall meet as provided by such rules, provided that the rules do not conflict with the Articles of Incorporation or Code of Regulations of the Corporation.

+Investment Committees.

+The Corporation shall have one or more investment committees, as designated by the UTRI Board.
+If there is more than one investment committee, each investment committee will have jurisdiction over a particular industry or category.
+Initially, there will be four (4) investment committees: Alternative Energy, Biomedical, Information Technology, and Services.
+Potential investments that do not fall within any of these categories will be assigned to the Information Technology committee.

-Investment Committee.
-The Corporation shall have an Investment Committee.
-The Investment Committee shall have the authority to review and recommend approval of investments in projects which support the Corporation’s exempt purposes and the public purposes of the University.
+Each investment committee shall have the authority to review and recommend approval of investments in projects within its subject matter category which support the Corporation’s exempt purposes and the public purposes of the University.
 The Investment Committee may establish an investment analysis group to study and make recommendations on proposed investments to the Investment Committee, and may engage outside advisors and other third parties to assist in such analysis.
-In determining whether to recommend approval of proposed investments, the Investment Committee shall follow policies established by the STIE Board.
+In determining whether to recommend approval of proposed investments, the Investment Committee shall follow policies established by the UTRI Board.

 Nominating Committee.
 The Corporation shall have a Nominating Committee consisting of three (3) Directors.
-The Nominating Committee shall nominate persons to fill vacancies on the STIE Board and to serve as officers, and present the nominations to the Member prior to the Annual Meeting of the STIE Board.
+The Nominating Committee shall nominate persons to fill vacancies on the UTRI Board and to serve as officers, and present the nominations to the Member prior to the Annual Meeting of the UTRI Board.

 Quorum.
 A simple majority of the committee members present at a meeting of any committee of the Corporation shall constitute a quorum.
 At any meeting of a committee at which a quorum exists, all questions and business which shall come before the committee shall be determined by the affirmative vote of a majority of the committee members present, except with respect to any matter concerning which a different number or proportion is required by law, the Articles of Incorporation, or the Code of Regulations of the Corporation.